guillp/requests_oauth2client/README.md

-Using [OAuth2Client] directly is useful for testing or debugging OAuth2.x flows, but it may not be suitable for actual applications where tokens must be obtained, used during their lifetime, then obtained again or refreshed once they are expired. `requests_oauth2client` contains several [requests] compatible Auth Handlers (as subclasses of [requests.auth.AuthBase](https://requests.readthedocs.io/en/latest/user/advanced/#custom-authentication)), that will take care of obtaining tokens when required, then will cache those tokens until they are expired, and will obtain new ones (or refresh them, when possible), once the initial token is expired.
-Those are best used with a [requests.Session], or an [ApiClient], which is a wrapper around `Session` with a few enhancements as described below.
+Using [OAuth2Client] directly is useful for testing or debugging OAuth2.x flows, but it may not be suitable for actual applications where tokens must be obtained, used during their lifetime, then obtained again or refreshed once they are expired. `requests_oauth2client` contains several [requests][] compatible Auth Handlers (as subclasses of [requests.auth.AuthBase](https://requests.readthedocs.io/en/latest/user/advanced/#custom-authentication)), that will take care of obtaining tokens when required, then will cache those tokens until they are expired, and will obtain new ones (or refresh them, when possible), once the initial token is expired.
+Those are best used with a [requests.Session][], or an [ApiClient], which is a wrapper around [requests.Session][] with a few enhancements as described below.

 ### Client Credentials grant